 offers everything that you’re looking for – you can take a look at our top 3 Lake District locations below!

 With Keswick you’re presented with one of the most popular and rounded towns in the Lake District – it’s got something to offer for everyone!
 With that being said, you do get the feeling that this is the most mature town around, so if you’re looking to relax, unwind, and enjoy the scenery, this is definitely the best choice.
 Dog lovers will love Keswick – they’re everywhere and are welcomed into the town just as well as their owners are, so if you’ve got a family pet of your own, you can even bring them along for the trip!
 You’ll easily be able to find dog-friendly accommodation in Keswick, with hotels like Inn On The Square bridging the gap between laid-back family and dog holidays and quality dining with its AA Rosette Award-winning steakhouse, so you don’t have to sacrifice the quality of your stay for the sake of bringing your dog.
-With all of the walking trails around Derwentwater Lake, you’ll be able to keep yourself and your pooch entertained for hours, so don’t worry about having to leave your dog at home this summer – you can take them with you on your Keswick trip!
+With all of the walking trails even for people with mobility issues and may need walking sicks around Derwentwater Lake, you’ll be able to keep yourself and your pooch entertained for hours, so don’t worry about having to leave your dog at home this summer – you can take them with you on your Keswick trip!

 Moving to the largest lake in the district, Ambleside presents you with a more rural base from which to explore the lakes.
 The town of Ambleside is situated beside Windermere so you’ll be able to witness the largest single body of water in the UK, which can be explored by taking one of the various guided boat tours that you can find by the harbor.
 Guided walks are another popular attraction in the town, with some of the easier trails perfect for taking your kids with you for a wilderness adventure!
 A short walk up some of the local hills is Stock Ghyll Force, a breath-taking 70-foot waterfall that’s great for photo opportunities and a perfect example of the natural beauty on offer in the Lake District.
 You’ll also find some enjoyable nightlife in Ambleside, with an 8 bar pub crawl located in the town, featuring bars that are around just 5 minutes away from each other!